victorakesson/Svelte_Project/README.md

 # League of legends item buyer

 In this website your job is to click on the diffrent minions and when you get 3100 coins you can buy a item.
+You cant really do anything with the items at this point but that may be added.

 # Bugs/problems